opengisch/QField-docs/documentation/reference/qfieldcloud/architecture.en.md

 Both backends can be combined, for example by keeping project files on S3 and storing only the attachments on WebDAV.
 The WebDAV backend is the only one that supports `STORAGE_PROJECT_DEFAULT_ATTACHMENTS_VERSIONED=0`, which is a valid reason to pick it for attachments that do not need to be versioned.

+!!! warning
+    Be aware that manually editing files stored on a WebDAV backend by QFieldCloud can lead to errors: the QFieldCloud `app` service stores files' metadata in the db (e.g. byte size, checksum, etc.), and if some files are renamed / moved / deleted from the WebDAV backend, QFieldCloud is thus not able to fetch those files and serve them to the clients requesting them.
 ### Using an existing S3 service

 Any S3-compatible service can be used, as long as the **[`nginx`] Reverse proxy** can reach its endpoint, see the warning in the [`[nginx]` Reverse proxy](#nginx-reverse-proxy) section.